 In many ways, later life is the perfect time to explore the world.
 You have more time on your hands.
 Fewer responsibilities with work and family.
 Possibly even more disposable income than you had when you were younger.
 At least more freedom to spend your money on yourself.
 And yet it is not uncommon to hear of senior citizens being put off overseas travel by one thing in particular: the high cost of over 70 travel insurance.

-When you look at the figures, it’s not hard to understand why.
-After the age of 70, travel insurance premiums can increase by as much as 50% per year.
-There are stories of pensioners being quoted more than the cost of a four-figure holiday just to insure themselves for it.
-But why?
-And how can you avoid paying too much?
+The key to travelling in later years is planning, therefore bear in mind that after the age of 70, travel insurance premiums can increase by as much as 50% per year.
+With stories of pensioners being quoted more than the cost of a four-figure holiday just to insure themselves, how can you avoid paying too much?
 Let’s find out…

 Why do over 70s get charged so much for insurance?